Equivariant automorphism group and real forms of complexity-one varieties: Introduction

 This question being closely related to the structure of the group of equivariant automorphisms (see \S~\ref{sec: real forms}), we begin by studying $\Aut^G(X)$ for $X$ a $G$-variety over a perfect field $\k$.
 More precisely, we investigate when the group sheaf $\underline{\Aut}^G(X)$, defined (over the small smooth site over $\k$) by

 is representable by a (smooth) $\k$-group scheme.

 It is clear, as a consequence of the work of Matsumura and Oort~\cite{MO67}, that this group sheaf is representable by a $\k$-group scheme locally of finite type when the $G$-variety $X$ is complete.
 Here, we establish the representability of $\underline{\Aut}^G(X)$ for a significantly broader class of complexity-one $G$-varieties, as well as for almost homogeneous $G$-varieties of arbitrary complexity.
-Recall that a $G$-variety $X$ is said to be \emph{almost homogeneous} if $G$ acts on $X$ with a dense open orbit.
+Recall that a $G$-variety $X$ is said to be \emph{almost homogeneous} if $G$ acts on $X$ with a dense open orbit (see \S~\ref{sec: spherical case} for a more precise definition).
 We now state our main results in this direction.

 \begin{theorem}[Theorem~\ref{th: aut of an almost homogeneous variety}] Let $\k$ be a perfect field.
 Let $G$ be a connected reductive $\k$-group, and let $X$ be an almost homogeneous $G$-variety.
 Then the group sheaf $\underline{\Aut}^G(X)$ is representable by a smooth linear $\k$-group, denoted $\Aut^G(X)$. \end{theorem}